Bagolly/WHISKR-A/README.md

 # WHISKR-A
-WHISKR-A (for arithmetics) is a library written in C# targeting .NET applications
+WHISKR-A (for arithmetics) is undergoing a major rewrite in an unlisted repository, this repository is not updated, and marked for archival!